Can You Conclude That This Parallelogram is a Rectangle? A Deep Dive into Quadrilateral Properties

 2. Using the Pythagorean Theorem:

-If you know the lengths of the sides of the parallelogram, you can utilize the Pythagorean theorem to check for right angles.
+If you know the lengths of the sides of the parallelogram, you can use the Pythagorean theorem to check for right angles.
 Remember, the Pythagorean theorem states that in a right-angled triangle, the square of the hypotenuse (the longest side) is equal to the sum of the squares of the other two sides (a² + b² = c²).

 3. Diagonals of Equal Length: